-Abstract reasoning is your ability to form complex thought patterns to analyze data and solve problems.
-It demonstrates your ability to identify logical trends and patterns, and then apply those patterns to solving a problem.
+Abstract reasoning is your ability to form intricate thought patterns to analyze data and solve problems.
+It demonstrates your ability to identify consistent trends and patterns, and then apply those patterns to solving a problem.
 Some of us are better than others, and future employers test our abstract reasoning skills through a test, sometimes called a conceptual reasoning test or diagrammatic test.
 These tests have numerous advantages for you and the employer, and luckily there are ways for you to prepare for the test and better your performance.

 Overall abstract reasoning tests are a relatively impartial way of assessing your abilities and determining areas that you need more work on.
 They are just another tool to select the best person for the job, and they also –

 Doing well at an abstract reasoning test can impress an employer and get you the job, but it also has other potential advantages for you -

 You will be presented with a series of shapes or figures and will have to recognize the pattern and state what comes next in the sequence.
 There are four main types of reasoning tests –

 1. Series – name the next symbol or character is in the series.

 2. Reasoning – involve flow diagrams and ask you to understand how the pattern works, and apply the pattern to a new situation.

 3. Thinking – you will be given a result and be asked to identify various stages needed to achieve the result, testing your ability to handle multiple pieces of information.

 4. Diagramming – used as an indicator in the IT industry, you will be asked to identify an end result following a set of diagrammatic instructions.